adrienchaton/neural_granular_synthesis/index.md

 &nbsp;

 ## SOUND EXAMPLES FROM THE TRAINED MODELS

-*This page is under construction, sound examples are being added prior to the reviewing process.*

 *All sound examples are raw outputs of the models, without any kind of audio effect/processing added.*